MicrosoftDocs/entra-docs/docs/identity-platform/scenario-web-api-call-api-app-configuration.md

 # [Java](#tab/java)

-## Using On-behalf-of (OBO) flow
+## Using on-behalf-of (OBO) flow

-The On-behalf-of (OBO) flow is used to obtain a token to call the downstream web API.
+The on-behalf-of (OBO) flow is used to obtain a token to call the downstream web API.
 In this flow, your web API receives a bearer token with user delegated permissions from the client application and then exchanges this token for another access token to call the downstream web API.

 The code below uses Spring Security framework's `SecurityContextHolder` in the web API to get the validated bearer token.
 It then uses the MSAL Java library to obtain a token for downstream API using the `acquireToken` call with `OnBehalfOfParameters`.
 MSAL caches the token so that subsequent calls to the API can use `acquireTokenSilently` to get the cached token.